 and then would sip and chat awhile, of this and that…

-and you would learn of love somehow
+and you would learn to love, somehow

 I sipped my tea, and watched it all, and never thought of future things. ~

-For now I sit here all alone…the chatter gone, the birds have flown.
+But now I sit here all alone…the chatter gone, the birds have flown.

 Where once her charm, her love of life

-the grand old ways, have slipped away…gone are those days, she loved so well.
+the grand old ways, have slipped away

 I was away, and never knew.….I hope, oh Lord, she was not alone ….